Associate Dean; Director, Kem C. Gardner Policy Institute

-Natalie Gochnour serves as an assistant dean in the David Eccles School of Business and director of the Kem C. Gardner Policy Institute at the University of Utah.
+Natalie Gochnour serves as an associate dean in the David Eccles School of Business and director of the Kem C. Gardner Policy Institute at the University of Utah.
 She also serves as the chief economist for the Salt Lake Chamber.
 In these roles, she helps connect the Eccles School with the broader business community and shares applied economic and business research.

 During Gochnour’s state service she advised Utah governors Bangerter, Leavitt, and Walker, and served as the media spokesperson for the governor’s office during the 2002 Olympic Winter Games.
 She also served as a political appointee in the George W. Bush administration, serving as an associate administrator at the U.S. Environmental Protection Agency and a deputy to the secretary at the U.S. Department of Health and Human Services.

-When she is not working, you can find her cycling along the Jordan River Parkway, spending time with her two children and son-in-law, or up on the slopes skiing with her husband of 30 years.
+Gochnour has both an undergraduate and master’s degree in economics from the University of Utah.
+When she is not working, you can find her climbing in the Wasatch Mountains, cycling along the Jordan River Parkway, spending time with her two children and son-in-law, or up on the slopes skiing with her husband.